lukeod/vampiresurvivors-modding/data-manager.md

 {
     // Raw JSON data loaded and ready for modification
     // Called 2 times during startup
-    // Safe to modify _all*Json properties here
+    // _all*Json properties appear to be modifiable here

     // Example: Modify AI data
     if (__instance._allCPUJson != null)